KeyboardKit/website/pages/pro/business-licenses.md

 ### Software Escrow

 Business+ licenses include Software Escrow, which will let you access the library source code in case anything happens to KeyboardKit Pro's owner company.
-Read more [here](/features/escrow).
+Read more about Software Escrow [here](/features/escrow).